 Breeders can develop silver-beige puppies by breeding two blue or silver Poodles carrying the brown-coat gene and the recessive fading gene.
 The result is a silver-hued Poodle with beige undertones.
 As with the standard silver Poodle, silver-beige Poodles are born with dark black fur.

-- You might also like: 12 Poodle Haircuts in 2021: Your Dog Will Love These!
+- You might also like: 12 Poodle Haircuts: Your Dog Will Love These!

 7. Café au Lait Poodle